fluentlabs-xyz/tech-book/src/architecture/blended-vm/rwasm.md

 ## Technology

 rWasm is built on Wasmi's IR, originally developed by Parity Tech and now under Robin Freyler's ownership.
-Fluent implements the Wasmi VM because its IR is fully consistent with the original WebAssembly (Wasm), ensuring compatibility and stability.
-For rWasm, Fluent adheres to the same principles, making no changes to Wasmi's IR and only modifying the binary representation to enhance zero-knowledge-friendliness.
+Fluent implements the Wasmi VM because its IR is fully consistent with the original WebAssembly, ensuring compatibility and stability.
+For rWasm, Fluent adheres to the same principles, making no changes to Wasmi's IR and only modifying the binary representation to enhance ZK-friendliness.

 Key Differences between rWasm and Wasm:
 - **Deterministic Function Order**: Functions are ordered based on their position in the codebase.